Building a GraphQL API with HotChocolate - Part 4

 14}

 Here, we specify that we intend to add GraphQL features.
+It is important to note that we explicitely specifiy that the class responsible for executing queries will be referred to as Query.
 Once again, this setup is facilitated by HotChocolate.

 Consuming the service